-Soft Pumpkin Cinnamon Rolls filled with a gooey cinnamon swirl and topped with maple cream cheese icing.
+Soft pumpkin cinnamon rolls filled with a gooey cinnamon swirl and topped with maple cream cheese icing.

 I have gotten so many requests for pumpkin cinnamon rolls this year.
 I just love the way you all think.
 Pure geniuses, I tell ya.
 It was only a matter of time before I dove into the world of yeasted pumpkin dough.
 That’s right, pumpkin IN the dough.
 And I am so thankful I took the plunge.
-I have you to thank.

 These incredibly gooey cinnamon rolls have to be my favorite breakfast indulgence… ever.
 Unraveling each doughy pumpkin coil and tasting the melty pumpkin spices inside is my definition of “autumn heaven.”
 Look that phrase up in the dictionary; a picture of THESE rolls will be shown.